BetterWays.dev | Digital Garden

-BetterWays.dev is a custom blog/wiki on good and bad software development practices.
+OneThingWell.dev is a custom combination of a software development wiki and a blog with a strong focus on simplicity and clarity.
 There are no ads, no analytics/tracking scripts, and everything is designed from the ground up to be fast, clean, and privacy-friendly.

-Popular pages:
+Popular wiki/blog pages:

 - Modern Web in Numbers [2 min read]